 Skip to content

-Fresh whole wheat roti on rustic wooden table - 71 calories per roti
+Stack of fresh roti on rustic wooden table - 71 calories per medium roti

 Quick Nutrition Facts